Cray-HPE/docs-csm/troubleshooting/kubernetes/Kubernetes_Kube_apiserver_failing.md

         SRC_NODE=ncn-m002
         ```

-    1. Copy `/etc/cray/kubernetes/encryption` files from the `SRC_NODE` to the node where encryption needs to be enaled.
+    1. Copy `/etc/cray/kubernetes/encryption` files from the `SRC_NODE` to the node where encryption needs to be enabled.

         ```bash
         scp ${SRC_NODE}:/etc/cray/kubernetes/encryption/* /etc/cray/kubernetes/encryption/